EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Unresolved Topics
 _Address any open topics from the past meeting._

-Andrew and Dustin.
-GMO.
-Dustin will present some GMO results and we can discuss plans for implementing in Stan?

 ### New Topics
 _New topics that should be addressed immediately or by the next meeting._